Join or Renew Your Membership Now!

-Margaret “Maggie” Pitts (PhD Penn State University, USA) is Assistant Professor and Director of Graduate Studies in the Department of Communication at the University of Arizona, USA.
-She was introduced to and immediately folded into her scholarly IALSP family at the 2002 ICLASP in Hong Kong.
+Margaret “Maggie” Pitts (PhD Penn State University, USA) is Associate Professor and Director of Graduate Studies in the Department of Communication at the University of Arizona, USA.
+She was introduced, and immediately folded into, her scholarly IALSP family at the 2002 ICLASP in Hong Kong.
 She has participated in each subsequent conference and has been an active member of the Executive since 2004.
-For over a decade, ICLASP has been the primary venue for Maggie to showcase her research.
-Most recently, she delivered her Presidential Address at ICLASP15 in Bangkok, Thailand, entitled Communication Savoring.
+For over a decade, ICLASP has been the primary venue for Maggie to showcase her research and that of her students.
+Not only has she been a stable figure at ICLASP since 2002, increasingly her students have become active participants in the Association and the Executive Board.
+As immediate past president, she is keen to continue to reach out to emerging scholars and continue to grow the Association.
 Using qualitative methods of inquiry, Maggie has established a productive line of research exploring language and communication during lifespan transitions.
-She has (co)authored more than a dozen book chapters, and nearly two dozen peer-reviewed scholarly articles appearing in journals such as the Journal of Language and Social Psychology, Health Communication, Communication Monographs, Journal of Applied Communication, Journal of Multilingual and Multicultural Development, Journal of International and Intercultural Communication, Language and Communication, and the International Journal of Intercultural Relations.
+She has contributed several encyclopedia entries, (co)authored more than a dozen book chapters, and more than two dozen peer-reviewed scholarly articles appearing in journals such as the Journal of Language and Social Psychology, Health Communication, Communication Monographs, Journal of Applied Communication, Journal of Multilingual and Multicultural Development, Journal of International and Intercultural Communication, Language and Communication, and the International Journal of Intercultural Relations.
 She serves on the editorial board of our affiliate journal, the Journal of Language and Social Psychology, and is also co-author/editor of two ground breaking books on positive communication, Positive Communication in Health and Wellness and The Positive Side of Interpersonal Communication.
-She looks forward to serving as IALSP President.

-President Elect (and Regional Representative for Africa, Australia and Oceania) – Liz Jones
+President Elect (and Regional Representative for North America) – Kim Noels

 Treasurer – Yan Bing Zhang